potmat/homebridge-google-nest-sdm/README.md

 **Q**: My cameras never respond.
 Why?

 **A**: Remember, the newer battery Nest cameras are not supported at this time, they will not respond.
 If you see something like `[homebridge-google-nest-sdm] Failed to start stream: spawn ffmpeg ENOENT` in your logs?
-If so, either ffmpeg is not installed or not available on the system PATH.
+The plugin requires ffmpeg and tries to auto-install it, but if it can't, you'll have to install it manually.
+Go [here](https://www.ffmpeg.org/download.html).
 Is your Apple device connected to a VPN?
 If so, disconnect, remember Homekit works with your local network.
 You can also try waiting a while, I have seen the API refuse all requests for short periods as well.

 **Q**: When the plugin starts I get some message about ```Plugin initialization failed, there was a failure with event subscription```.
 Why?